richardltc/boxwallet/README.md

 boxwallet "dash" - displays a dashboard with the coins Blockchain and wallet info.

-## What are some of BoxWallet's features? ###
+## What are some of BoxWallet's features? ##

 * Install and run a CLI node or wallet simple, by using two commands: `coin`, to choose your coin of choice and `start` to start the syncing.
-* Setting up multiple nodes/staking wallets on a single machine.
+* Setting up multiple nodes/staking wallets on a single machine, and easily switch between them.
 * Viewing your wallet/node that might be running on a Pi, from another computer such as Linux, Mac or Windows.
 * Displaying the staking status of your wallet.
 * Displaying blockchain and master node syncing status.